Stephen Schilling

-High school
+Early life

 When Schilling was young, he was too large to play organized football with kids his own age because Bellevue's youth leagues were regulated by weight-age limits, which caused him to take up basketball instead.
 Schilling says that his true love was basketball and that he would probably not have experimented with football, but the coach of the basketball team resigned right before his freshman season.
 During the summer prior to his freshman year, Schilling first visited the Bellevue High School weight room where he noticed the intensity and camaraderie.
 He eventually became a three-year starter for the football team.
 As a sophomore, Schilling was part of the Bellevue championship football team whose season extended long enough to interfere with him participating in the early part of the basketball season as a sophomore.
 The championship, which came as a result of a ten-game winning streak to close the season, made the Bellevue Wolverines three-time Class 3A state champions.
 On September 4, 2004, as a junior, he helped Bellevue end the high school football record 151-game winning streak by De La Salle High School in front of 24,987 at the second annual Emerald City Kickoff Classic at Qwest Field by a 39–20 score.

 Early in his junior season, he got his first scholarship offer from the University of Washington.
 The 6 ft 5 in 280 lbs Schilling, who wore #52 in high school, played on both the offensive line and defensive line.
 Prior to the state championship game he was named to the All-area football team by The Seattle Times.
 He helped his 13–0 team become the first school from the state of Washington to win five state championships in 2004.
 For the championship week effort Schilling, who played offensive tackle, was selected as The Seattle Times Class 3A male athlete of the week.
 During the season, Schilling was known for his training habits.
 At the end of the football season, he was selected to All-State teams both by the Associated Press and The Seattle Times.
 During his junior basketball season, he was a solid contributor to team scoring and rebounding.
 He averaged 10.6 points/game during his junior season.
 At the end of his junior year he was named the number 25 football prospect in the nation and the number three offensive tackle by Rivals.com.
 In July prior to his senior season, he was included in a Reebok Western All-American list in Sports Illustrated.